ArturoDent/find-and-transform/README.md

 ## TODO

-* Add more error messages, like if a capture group used in replace but none in the find.
+* Add more error messages, e.g., if a capture group used in replace but none in the find.
 * Internally modify `replace` key name to avoid `string.replace` workarounds.
 * Explore adding a command `setCategory` setting.
 Separate category for Search Panel commands?
 * Support the  `preserveCase` option in  `findInCurrentFile`.